“I’m so glad I live in a world where there are Octobers.” ― L.M. Montgomery, Anne of Green Gables

 The cat, it is well to remember, remains the friend of man because it pleases him to do so and not because he must. ~Carl Van Vechten

 Since cats are known for bringing laughter into the home, World Cat Day wouldn’t be complete without some humorous feline facts.
-To help educate us about our furry feline friends, the way that no one but The Oatmeal Comic can, check out these 17 Things Worth Knowing About Your Cat!
+To help educate us about our furry feline friends in a comical way, check out these humorous 17 Things Worth Knowing About Your Cat.

 Petting: to stroke, caress, fondle, or pat an animal affectionately